hasura/graphql-engine/docs/graphql/manual/actions/securing-actions.rst

   .. tab:: Console

      Head to the ``Actions -> [action-name]`` tab in the console and scroll down to ``Headers``.
-     You
+     You can now configure an action secret by adding a header:

      .. thumbnail:: /img/graphql/manual/actions/action-secret.png
         :alt: Console action secret
         :width: 75%

-     Make sure you tick the checkbox to ``Forward client headers to webhook``.
+     Make sure the checkbox to ``Forward client headers to webhook`` is ticked.

      Then hit ``Create``.